 Villanova is home to students from all around the world, where more than sixty different countries are represented at the undergraduate level.
 Additionally, over eighteen percent of our graduate students come to our community from abroad.
 An "international student" is one that is not a United States citizen or permanent resident (green card holder) and requires a student visa (F-1 or J-1) to study in the United States.
 U.S. citizens and permanent residents residing abroad will be reviewed by the international admission staff.

 First-year students are required to submit the following:

-- On-line Common Application with the Member School Section for Villanova and supporting materials (essay, Secondary School Report, activities, etc.)
+- On-line Common Application with the Member School Section for Villanova and supporting materials.

-- Official Test Scores (SAT and/or ACT).
+- Official stnadardized test scores (SAT and/or ACT).
 The TOEFL (Test of English as a Foreign Language) or IELTS is required of all applicants who are non-native English speakers.
 TOEFL: applicants must score at least 550 on the paper based test or 85 on the iBT in order to be considered for admission.
 IELTS: applicants must score at least a 7.0 in order to be considered for admission.
 Villanova University does not offer an intensive English program.
-You may wish to consider ELS Language Centers prior to applying to Villanova University.
+You may wish to consider attending an ELS Language Centers prior to applying to Villanova University.

 - On-line Transfer Application, essay and application fee

 It is important to note that Villanova does not offer need-based financial assistance for transfer international students.

 All documents submitted must be official and in the original language.
 An official copy is one that bears the original signature of the Registrar or other designated school official, an original impression of the institution's seal and/or the signature or seal of the examining board.
 In certain cases, "certified" or "notarized" copies may be submitted.

 Documents not in English must be accompanied by an official translation in order to be reviewed.